atbashEE/atbash-octopus/impl/web/common-web/src/main/doc/exceptions.md

 /special/** = xyz
 ```

-In the above example, xyz is not a standaard defined filter and thus when it is not specified by the developer, it is unknown to Octopus and this Exception is thrown.
+In the above example, xyz is not a standard defined filter and thus when it is not specified by the developer, it is unknown to Octopus and this Exception is thrown.

 * E0012